lbryio/lbry.com/content/news/148-lbry-development-community-update-1.md

 ---
 <center><img src="https://spee.ch/53640dcec6744ce9da9b326fe44f9d6e7572be83/LBRYteam.jpg"/></center>
 <br>
 The LBRY community spoke, and we listened!
 This is the first of many posts that will keep the community up-to-date on project development and what’s going on in the LBRY community.
-To read our previous updates, please visit [our Development and Community Update archive](https://lbry.io/news/category/community-update).
+To read all of our updates, please visit [our Development and Community Update archive](https://lbry.io/news/category/community-update).

 To skip the tech stuff and see what’s happened and what’s next in the LBRY community, click the link below.
 Otherwise, read on!